Exodu5/tizen-docker-tv/README.md

-# tizen-img
+# tizen-docker

-A tizen image
+A Tizen image